 During the heavy Covid-19 period, we were broadcasting our meetings via Zoom.
 Recorded talks have been posted on our YouTube channel, @NCGS1000.
 We discontinued the broadcasts in September 2024.

-Talk to us on social media: Bluesky and Facebook.
+Listen and talk back to us on social media: Bluesky and Facebook.